Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

 ## Overview

+Checks the health status of all backup power modules (BBU) on a Huawei OceanStor Dorado storage system via the REST API (`/backup_power` endpoint).
+Alerts when any module reports a non-normal health or running state.

+**Data Collection:**

+* Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/backup_power` to retrieve all BBU module data
+* Reports health status, running status, charge count, remaining service life, and voltage for each BBU
-Batch querying all backup power modules (Backup Battery Unit (BBU)) of a Huawei OceanStor Dorado storage system via the REST Interface, using the `https://${ip}:${port}/deviceManager/rest/${deviceId}/backup_power` endpoint.
-Cookies and iBaseTokens are stored and re-used (the session timeout period is usually 20 minutes).
+* Cookies and iBaseTokens are cached and re-used (the session timeout period is usually 20 minutes, configurable via `--cache-expire`)

-Hints:
+**Compatibility:**

-* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0.
+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0

+**Important Notes:**

 * Create a read-only API user that can perform query only.
-* Sometimes the API returns `This operation fails to be performed because of the unauthorized REST.
-Before performing this operation, ensure that REST is authorized.`, although everything is fine.
-In this case, the check simply tries to retrieve the data again, a maximum of 9 times within 9 seconds.
+* Sometimes the API returns "This operation fails to be performed because of the unauthorized REST.
+Before performing this operation, ensure that REST is authorized.", although everything is fine.
+In this case, the check retries the request, a maximum of 9 times within 9 seconds.
+* `--insecure` is enabled by default because Huawei OceanStor Dorado typically uses self-signed certificates.

 ## Fact Sheet